 Don't do it.

-An entire industry has been created for sneaking alcohol onto cruise ships, so there are many products to chose from, but that doesn't mean to using any of them is a good choice.
+An entire industry has been created for sneaking alcohol onto cruise ships, so there are many products to chose from, but that doesn't mean using any of them is a good choice.
 I could claim to take the high road and tell you that it's like stealing...it's dishonest...etc.
-I'm not though, because I've brought liquor on ships mutliple times and found it's just not worth it.
+I'm not though, because I've brought liquor on ships multiple times and found it's just not worth it.

 Let's imagine you're a fan of rum and Coke, so you bring a Rum Runner full of Ron Zacapa or Sailor Jerry only to realize you now have to go buy a Coke (which, depending on the cruise line, could already cost you a couple of dollars).
 You leave your cabin, head to a bar, get your soda, and head back to your stateroom to mix it.
 Now you're free to roam about the ship, relax by the pool, etc - with your one drink.
 Want a refill?
 Time to start this process over again!
 It's simply isn't convenient.
 Even if you keep a glass and leave your room with your spirit of choice, you still have to go back for more, and further, your options become limited.
 Want a martini?
 Good luck getting your favorite bar keep to give you a chilled glass with an olive and a splash of vermouth.